broadinstitute/gatk-sv/CONTRIBUTING.md

-💖:tada: Thanks for taking the time to contribute to GATK-SV! :tada:💖
+Thank you for your interest in contributing to GATK-SV!

-When it comes to open-source, every contribution makes the software better for everyone and is warmly appreciated by the community.
+When it comes to open-source, every contribution makes the software better for everyone and is appreciated by the community.
 To express our gratitude for your contribution, we would like to provide you with easy-to-follow steps to get started.